Nelumbo nucifera: Cultivation

-The sacred lotus grows in water up to 2.5 m deep.
-The minimum water depth is about 30 cm.
-In colder climates, having a deeper water level protects the tubers more effectively, and overall is helpful for better growth and flowering.
+The sacred lotus grows in water about 2.5 m to 30 cm deep.
+In colder climates, a deeper water level protects the tubers more effectively, and improves growth and flowering.
 The sacred lotus germinates at temperatures above 13 C. Most varieties are not naturally cold-hardy, but may readily adapt to living outdoors year-round in USDA hardiness zones 6 through 11 (with some growers having success in zones as low as 4 or 5); the higher the zone's number, the greater the adaptability of the plants.
-In the growing season, from April to September (in the northern hemisphere), the average daytime temperature needed is 23 to 27 C. In regions with low light levels in winter, the sacred lotus has a period of dormancy.
+In the growing season (from April to September in the northern hemisphere), the average daytime temperature needed is 23 to 27 C. In regions with low light levels in winter, the sacred lotus has a period of dormancy.
 The tubers are not cold-resistant if removed from water and exposed to the air; but when kept underwater in soil, the energy-rich tubers can overwinter temperatures below 0 C. If the plants are taken out of the water for wintertime storage (mostly in exceptionally cold climates), the tubers and roots must be stored in a stable, frost-free location, such as a garage, preferably in a cardboard box or container filled completely with vermiculite or perlite.
 Care must be taken to fully insulate the tubers.